Dropper-Lab/api-request-conut-resetor/README.md

-# request-conut-resetor
+# api-request-conut-resetor
-The request count resetor for K-COVID19API
+The request count resetor for Dropper API service